 It's no secret that law enforcement careers are dangerous.
 Training officers work hard to make sure that their recruits and fellow police officers receive the best training possible to help keep them safe and get them home at the end of their shifts.
 Because the actions of officers later on in their careers will often bring focus on the training they received, law enforcement instructors have an awesome responsibility and bare a great deal of liability for the performance of their students.

-What Do You Need to Know to Be a Police Instructor?
+What You Need to Know to Be a Police Instructor

 Law enforcement instructors are typically current or former law enforcement officers, meaning certification as a law enforcement officer is most often required.
 Additionally, special instructor certifications in various areas of training are necessary to be able to teach new recruits and other officers.